honojs/website/docs/guides/validation.md

 ::: warning
 When you validate `header`, you need to use **lowercase** name as the key.

-If you want to validate the `Idempotency-Key` header, you have to use `idempotency-key` as the key.
+If you want to validate the `Idempotency-Key` header, you need to use `idempotency-key` as the key.

 ```ts
 // ❌ this will not work